Limoges Porcelain and Marks

-Limoges, a French city southwest of Paris, predates Roman times.
+Limoges France, a city southwest of Paris, predates Roman times.
 Its physical placement, directly on the river Vienne, makes Limoges an easy, accessible stop; one that would even be called necessary in those early years when journeys were more arduous than enjoyable.

 Though porcelain reigns there now, during the Middle Ages, Limoges enamels were all the rage, but that trend declined substantially by the end of the Middle Ages.

 Unlike many American towns which found themselves dependent on one industry to fuel the economy, an industry that dried up for one reason or another, the artisans of Limoges didn’t simply curl up and die because the trends had changed.
 Luckily they caught a break.

 Just as the call for limoges enamel pieces dwindled, kaolin, an essential clay in the making of porcelain, was found just 18 miles southwest of Limoges at St. Yreix.
 With that, a new era began for the town.

 Limoges built its first porcelain factory a mere six years after the initial find of the kaolin.